 Some good news from the Federal Housing Administration (FHA) today as they announced the new 2023 FHA loan limits.
 Most of the nation will see an increase, according to a new letter from HUD.

-FHA calculated 2020’s forward mortgage limits based on the median home prices in accordance with the National Housing Act.
-Loan limits are determined by county and are set as a percentage of national conforming loan limits, which were announced by the Federal Housing Financial Agency last week.
+FHA calculated 2023’s forward mortgage limits based on the median home prices in accordance with the National Housing Act.
+Loan limits are determined by county and are set as a percentage of national conforming loan limits, which were announced by HUD recently.

-For high-cost counties, the FHA loan limit for one-unit properties is set at $765,600, or 150% of the national conforming limit.
-That’s up $39,075 from the FHA loan limit last year.
+For high-cost counties, the FHA loan limit for one-unit properties is set at over $1m for some locations.

 Buyers can search each county FHA mortgage limit here

-Also note that there are a few select locations where FHA mortgage caps are determined differently from the above calculations.
+Also, note that there are a few select locations where FHA mortgage caps are determined differently from the above calculations.
 The limits for these special locations, including Alaska, Hawaii, Guam and the U.S. Virgin Islands, are adjusted by the FHA to account for higher construction costs.
-For these locations, the one-unit FHA limit is $1,148,400 and goes even higher for muti unit properties.
+For these locations, the one-unit FHA limit is over $1.5 mil and goes even higher for multi-unit properties.

 Please contact us today to learn more about FHA loans, we are available 7 days a week to serve you.